rlw1138/OnStep-Console/README.md

 Oh yeah, one more thing: it's only been "tested" on Linux (Mint 20.4).
 I'm going to try it on Win10, and maybe a Mac, but it'll be a really old Mac and if it doesn't work on either, it'll only be tested on Linux.

-As always, no guarnatees, use at your own risk, etc etc.
+As always, no guarantees, use at your own risk, etc etc.